 Happy New Year In Korean Informal|How to Say Casual Speech for Friends or Kids?

-You shouldn’t be used in formal situations.
-Especially when you’re talking to older people and wishing them a happy new year in Korea.
+You shouldn’t be used in formal situations, specially when you’re talking to older people and wishing them a happy new year in Korea.

-So if you aren’t absolutely certain that someone‘s age or how to greet them it’s best to stick with something polite version 새해 복 많이 받으세요 (saehae bok mani badeuseyo) otherwise youcannot spend a happy korean new year.
+So if you aren’t absolutely certain that someone‘s age or how to greet them it’s best to stick with something polite version of 새해 복 많이 받으세요 (saehae bok mani badeuseyo) otherwise youcannot spend a happy korean new year.

 Here’s how to say it